Talking generally we use commas in two main ways.

 The room was full of newspapers, books, periodicals, magazines, and journals.

 In a similar way, commas are used to separate a list of adjectives.
-In this case we don't use a comma after the final adjective.

 adjective, adjective, adjective noun